Coronavirus latest: Too soon to say if virus reaching peak, UN health officials say | DW | 06.02.2020

 The 13 people with the virus in Germany are among the 30 in Europe known to be infected.

-13:40 A British medical officer said a third person in the United Kingdom has tested positive for coronavirus.
+13:40 A third person in the United Kingdom has tested positive for coronavirus.
 The patient is being transferred to a specialist health service center.
-A spokesperson for Prime Minister Boris Johnson announced that a British national confirmed with coronavirus had returned from an Asian country other than China.
+Chief Medical Officer Chris Whitty said the person acquired the coronavirus in Asia but not in China, warning doctors to be vigilant to those showing symptoms from a wider range of countries.

 11:15 A number of international trade fairs and events in China and elsewhere have been postponed due to the spread of the virus and the knock-on effects for travel.
 They include the Singapore Airshow, the Canton Fair and the Taipei Book exhibition.